 Klai Juba Wald – founded in 1995 and specializing in hospitality architecture + interiors – creates and shapes award-winning integrated resorts anchored by entertainment, gaming, retail, dining, convention and sports venues.
-Since 1978, founding principals John Klai and Dan Juba developed a solid reputation, and with principals John Wald and Brian Fink, and associate principals Steve Peck and Michael Stewart, Klai Juba Wald has been recognized as a forerunner in Las Vegas architecture for 24-plus years.
+Since 1978, founding principals John Klai and Dan Juba developed a solid reputation, and with principals John Wald, Brian Fink, and Michael Stewart, Klai Juba Wald has been recognized as a forerunner in Las Vegas architecture for 26-plus years.
 Ann Fleming recently joined the firm as principal of the new interiors division.
 Collectively, Klai Juba Wald’s principals have 160-plus years of history witnessing the evolution and reinvention of Las Vegas, and playing key leadership roles in design, development, construction, ownership and operations on many of the city’s icons.

 The firm led, and served as AOR for the entire Mandalay Bay Resort & Casino, including the Four Seasons Las Vegas and THEhotel/DELANO – and the highly successful Seminole Hard Rock Hotel and Casino projects in Tampa and Hollywood, FL.
 Klai Juba Wald also delivered the country’s first-ever LEED Gold Rivers casino outside Chicago, Maryland LIVE!, the Eastside Cannery Casino/Hotel, as well as SKY Las Vegas, Panorama Towers, Restoration Hardware’s Las Vegas flagship and the LINQ Promenade’s dining, retail and entertainment district, including Brooklyn Bowl, featuring the world’s largest ‘Vegas High Roller’ observation wheel.
 More recent local works include the Fertitta Football Complex, the Thomas & Mack Modernization and its West ‘Strip-view’ Addition for UNLV.